forward3d/cap-ec2/README.md

 * project_tag

-  If this is defined, Cap-EC2 will look for a tag with this name when searching for instances belong to this project.
-Cap-EC2 will look for a value which matches the `:application` setting in your `deploy.rb`.
-The tag name defaults to "Project".
+  Cap-EC2 will look for a tag with this name when searching for instances that belong to this project.
+  Cap-EC2 will look for a value which matches the :application setting in your deploy.rb.
+  The tag name defaults to "Project" and must be set on your instances.

 * stages_tag

-  If this is defined, Cap-EC2 will look for a tag with this name to determine which instances belong to a given stage.
+  Cap-EC2 will look for a tag with this name to determine which instances belong to a given stage.
 The tag name defaults to "Stages".

 * roles_tag

-  If this is defined, Cap-EC2 will look for a tag with this name to determine which instances belong to a given role.
+  Cap-EC2 will look for a tag with this name to determine which instances belong to a given role.
 The tag name defaults to "Roles".

 * filter_by_status_ok?